Patrick Heller

 Biography

 Heller's main area of research is the comparative study of social inequality and democratic deepening.
-He is the author of "The Labor of Development: Workers in the Transformation of Capitalism in Kerala, India" (Cornell 1999) and co-author of "Social Democracy and the Global Periphery" (Cambridge 2006), "Bootstrapping Democracy: Transforming Local Governance and Civil Society in Brazil" (Stanford 2011) and, most recently, "Deliberation and Development: Rethinking the Role of Voice and Collective Action in Unequal Societies."
+He is the author of "The Labor of Development: Workers in the Transformation of Capitalism in Kerala, India" (Cornell 1999) and co-author of "Social Democracy and the Global Periphery" (Cambridge 2006), "Bootstrapping Democracy: Transforming Local Governance and Civil Society in Brazil" (Stanford 2011) and "Deliberation and Development: Rethinking the Role of Voice and Collective Action in Unequal Societies" (World Bank Group 2015).
 Heller has published articles on urbanization, comparative democracy, social movements, development policy, civil society, and state transformation.
-His most recent project, Cities of Delhi, conducted in collaboration with the Centre for Policy Research, explores the dynamics of governance and social exclusion in India's capital.
+His most recent collaborative project - Citizenship, Inequality, and Urban Governance (CIUG) in India - has generated multiple reports and articles.

 Research